-Ditch the expensive medications of podiatrists by reading this article about using apple cider vinegar and baking soda for toenail fungus treatment!
+Ditch the expensive medications of podiatrists by using Apple Cider Vinegar and Baking Soda for Toenail Fungus treatment!

-Toenail fungus, alias onychomycosis, is a contagious fungal infection that happens when the harmful fungi infiltrate the toenails via cuts or open wounds in your nails or surrounding skin.
-This is not only an aesthetic issue but also a painful condition as well.
-People with diabetes, depleted immune system, athlete’s foot, toenail trauma, and who frequently spend time in the water are at higher risk of getting toenail fungus.
-Various conventional treatments are present, but they all are expensive.
-If you don’t want a costly approach, then apple cider vinegar (ACV) and baking soda are common household staples that’ll do the trick.
+Toenail fungus, alias onychomycosis, is a contagious fungal infection.
+It happens when fungi infiltrate the toenails via cuts or open wounds in your nails or surrounding skin.
+People with diabetes, depleted immune systems, athlete’s foot, toenail trauma, and frequently spending time in the water are at higher risk of getting toenail fungus.

 Notice the below symptoms to identify whether you’re infected by toenail fungus or not.

 - Nails become weak and crumbly

 - Thickened and distorted nails

 The real culprit behind the toenail fungal infection is ‘dermatophyte,’ a common term for a fungus group.
 These microscopic organisms require keratin and a warm and humid place to thrive.
 That’s why toenails are targeted rather than the other body parts.